yonesora56/plant2human/README.md

 cwltool --debug --cachedir ./cwl_cache/ --outdir ./index/ ./Tools/14_makeblastdb_v2.cwl
 ```

-**Note:**: It is estimated to take 2 hours for creating index.
+**📝 Note 📝 :**: It is estimated to take 2 hours for creating index.
 We are currently investigating whether it can be executed by another method.

 &nbsp;